-If your website has dynamic content which is changed by ajax calls or some other ways, you can use refreshElement API call to instruct VWO to update the dynamic content.
+If your website has dynamic content that is changed by ajax calls or some other ways, you can use refreshElement API call to instruct VWO to update the dynamic content.

 For example, Use the following code to apply changes on dynamic elements of the website:

 If the changes are still not being applied, then you can force the change by manually calling activate function in setinterval (Use this with precaution as it may cause the website to lag).

 The SPA integration module is continuously evolving and we are working hard to improve the feature.
 We have compiled a list of known issues that VWO users may encounter during the integration.
-Please reach to us at email@example.com for any assistance or information about SPA integration.
+Please reach us at firstname.lastname@example.org for any assistance or information about SPA integration.

 Most SPA frameworks like Angularjs and Reactjs use bindings to update DOM content.
 If you have applied a conflicting change on the page using the VWO editor, updates may not reflect on the page.